-A summary of the pertinent degree requirements is shown in the table.

-a.
-Beyond BS

-b.
-May include credit hours from Master's program

-c.
-Graduate level coursework with the College of Engineering (COE) or College of Medicine (COM)

-d.
-Supervisory Chair only

-e.
-Capstone project supervised by Supervisory Chair
+- a.
+Beyond BS - b.
+May include credit hours from Master's program - c.
+Graduate level coursework with the College of Engineering (COE) or College of Medicine (COM) - d.
+Supervisory Chair only - e.
+Capstone project supervised by Supervisory Chair - f.

-f.
 5 years from admission to Ph.D.
 Candidacy